-We’re all in the same boat here in California– dealing with the tough realities of a long drought.
+Water conservation tips may not be what you are looking for.
+But the truth is that we’re all in the same boat here in Los Angeles – dealing with the tough realities of a long drought.
 There are simple, practical things we can all do to conserve water, such as cutting down on watering days, not leaving the sink running and taking shorter showers, etc.

 It’s true what a lot of the local public officials are saying: “Every Drop Counts”.
 Don’t leave your shower running just to heat it up, and turn off your faucet while you are brushing your teeth until it’s time to rinse.